sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 - Draw out the RULE(Mimicked from BlueSpec systemVerilog) for mid Complex logic implementation.

-- Glue the datapath components using Paper.
+- Glue the datapath components using Paper drawings.

 - You must connect the blocks with the right interfaces.